HOME WISE Uranium Project > Mining & Milling > Issues > Issues at Operating Uranium Mines and Mills - Canada >

 The Canadian Nuclear Safety Commission (CNSC), after holding a one-day public hearing on March 30, 2006, approved an application by COGEMA Resources Inc. (COGEMA) to extend the scope of its Mining Equipment Development (MED) Program at the McClean Lake Uranium Mine and Mill Operation in Northern Saskatchewan.

 > Download Notice of Public Hearing, Jan.
-18, 2006 external link (PDF)
+18, 2006 (PDF)

-> Download Updated Hearing Agenda, March 23, 2006 external link (PDF)
+> Download Updated Hearing Agenda, March 23, 2006 (PDF)

-> Download Hearing Transcript March 30, 2006 external link (PDF)
+> Download Hearing Transcript March 30, 2006 (PDF)

-> View CNSC release May 26, 2006 external link
+> View CNSC release May 26, 2006

-Processing of McClean lake uranium-rich solutions at Rabbit Lake mill
+Processing of McClean Lake uranium-rich solutions at Rabbit Lake mill

 > View details